-This is good news for most consumers because these are agreements that are signed for and generally have fixed terms, the good news is that certificates of deposits (CDs) and mortgages don’t usually change in a bank acquisition.
-Normally, with a mortgage, you simply change who you make your check out to, and if you have automatic payments then often nothing will change at all.
+Because of agreements that have already been signed and generally have fixed terms, the good news is that certificates of deposits (CDs) and mortgages don’t usually change in a bank acquisition.
+Normally, with a mortgage, you simply change whom you make your check out to, and if you have automatic payments, often nothing will change at all.

-In either case, the interest rate and term of your mortgage will stay exactly the same in a merger or acquisition, but check the terms of your agreement if you are not sure.
+The interest rate and term of your mortgage should stay exactly the same in a merger or acquisition, but check the terms of your agreement if you are not sure.

 CDs work the same way.
-The bank will continue paying the CD interest rate at the agreed upon and making an early withdrawal of the money in your certificate of deposit account will incur the same penalties agreed to when you took out the CD.
+The bank will continue paying the CD interest rate both sides agreed on, and making an early withdrawal of the money in your certificate of deposit account will incur the same penalties agreed to when you took out the CD.

-If you have bank accounts at both of the banks that are involved in the acquisition process it’s possible that your accounts may end up being over the $250,000 deposit limit that qualifies for FDIC insurance for a single institution.
+If you have bank accounts at both of the banks that are involved in the acquisition process, it’s possible your accounts may end up being over the $250,000 deposit limit that qualifies for FDIC insurance for a single institution.

 It's important to note that the FDIC will insure accounts from the old bank separately for six months, but after that, you need to make sure your assets are held at separate institutions if you have more than the $250,000 limit in one institution and you want federal insurance on your accounts.

-By reading those notices you will know what is going on and if the bank plans on making any changes to products you own which can help you to know if you will want to change banks after the acquisition is complete.
+By reading those notices, you will know what is going on and if the bank plans on making any changes to products you own, which can help you decide if you will want to change banks after the acquisition is complete.

-If you are currently banking at a brick and mortar bank, you can use a merger as an opportunity to look at new products and take advantage of the new online-only banks to get much better interest rates on checking and savings accounts as well as CDs.
+If you are currently banking at a brick-and-mortar bank, you can use a merger as an opportunity to look at new products and take advantage of online-only banks to get much better interest rates on checking and savings accounts as well as CDs.

-Online-only banks can take some getting used to, but if you are willing to do most of your banking online and at ATMs, then you can get interest rates that are sometimes 40 to 100 times higher than traditional brick and mortar banks.
+Online-only banks can take some getting used to, but if you are willing to do most of your banking online and at ATMs, then you can get higher interest rates and lower fees than traditional brick-and-mortar banks.

 An acquisition may not change much at the bank being acquired, but it can give you the push you need to see if there is a better deal for you in terms of fees and interest rates.

-Normally bank mergers and acquisitions are done in a way to make it as smooth as possible for existing bank customers.
-By being aware of the process and any changes that are happening you can make the best decision for yourself in regards to where you bank.
+Normally, bank mergers and acquisitions are done in a way to make it as smooth as possible for existing bank customers.
+By being aware of the process and any changes that are happening, you can make the best decision for yourself with regard to where you bank.